 Nature Of Audit Query Audit Query Audit Response (Quarter 1) Audit Response Progress (Quarter 2) Audit Response Progress (Quarter 3) Audit Response Progress (Quarter 4) accounting officer- a) to dispense with the official procurement processes established by the policy and to procure any required goods or services through any convenient process, which may include direct negotiations, but only - deviations.
-All the deviations are reported to the Manco and council committees monthly/ quarterly. (i) in an emergency; (ii) if such goods or services are produced or available from a single provider only; (iii) for the acquisition of special works of art or historical objects where specifications are difficult to compile; Responsible Official SCM MANAGER , DB Mlondo ACTING CFO, NM Myeni (iv) acquisition of animals for zoos; or(v) in any other exceptional case where it is impractical or impossible to follow the official procurement processes; and Target Date 31 March 2019 (b) to ratify any minor breaches of the procurement processes by an official or committee acting in terms of delegated powers or duties which are purely of a technical nature.
-(2) The accounting officer must record the reasons for any deviations in terms of sub regulation (I)(a) and (b) and report them to the next meeting of the council, and include as a note to the annual financial statements.
+All the deviations are reported to the Manco and council committees monthly/ quarterly. (i) in an emergency; (ii) if such goods or services are produced or available from a single provider only; (iii) for the acquisition of special works of art or historical objects where specifications are difficult to compile; Responsible Official SCM MANAGER , DB Mlondo ACTING CFO, NM Myeni Target Date (iv) acquisition of animals for zoos; or (v) in any other exceptional case where it is impractical or impossible to follow the official procurement processes; and 31 March 2019 (b) to ratify any minor breaches of the procurement processes by an official or committee acting in terms of delegated powers or duties which are purely of a technical nature.
+(2) The accounting officer must record the records for any formula officer must record the records formula officer must record the records for any formula of the records for any formula officer must record the records formula officer must record the records for any formula officer must record the records formula officer must record the records for any formula officer must record the records formula officer must records formula officer must record the recor (2) The accounting officer must record the reasons for any deviations in terms of sub regulation (I)(a) and (b) and report them to the next meeting of the council, and include as a note to the annual financial statements.

-Nature Of Audit Query Audit Query Audit Response (Quarter 1) Audit Response Progress (Quarter 2) Audit Response Progress (Quarter 3) Audit Response Progress (Quarter 4) eviations were no following the ap Supplier Description Amount East Toyota Toyota Furtuner R716 590 Somkhanda Plant Hire Transportatio n of graders to Rbay R60 000 Kwa-Qiniso Holdings Relocation of Park homes R31 625 Judy Magwaza Enterprises CC Prayer day - event planner R856 430 Shanti's Electrical Transformers R533 248 MetGovis (Pty) Ltd Professional services, insight and review of existing valuation roll R190 145 Mdu Shandu Rehabilitatio n of municipal gravel roads R 980 331 This results in no on-compliance w ith the MSCM re gulations.
-Contract management of the MFMA rea ACTION TO BE TAKEN (1) A contract of r agreement proc cured through th e supply Tender/ Bid documents will be
+Nature Of Audit Query Audit Query Audit Response (Quarter 1) Audit Response Progress (Quarter 2) Audit Response Progress (Quarter 3) Audit Respons Progress (Qua - ot reported at the council meeting following the ap proval of the devi ation: Supplier Description Amount East Toyota Toyota Furtuner R716 590 Somkhanda Plant Hire Transportatio n of graders to Rbay R60 000 Kwa-Qiniso Holdings Relocation of Park homes R31 625 Judy Magwaza Enterprises CC Prayer day - event planner R856 430 Shanti's Electrical Transformers R533 248 MetGovis (Pty) Ltd Professional services, insight and review of existing valuation roll R 190 145 Mdu Shandu Rehabilitatio n of municipal gravel roads R 980 331 This results in no ith the MSCM reg ulations.
+Contract Section 116 (a) of the MFMA rea ds: ACTION TO BE TAKEN management (1) A contract of r agreement proc ured through the supply Tender/ Bid documents will be